-So we’ve got a brand new Outwell Hornet XL, which we’re going to unbox and show you just what you get with the tent.
+Let’s take a look at this Outwell Hornet XL, which we’re going to unbox and show you just what you get with the tent.

-The Hornet XL is one of the new polyester Smart Air tents from way back in 2014 (and features have got even better since then!).
+The Hornet XL is one of the polyester Smart Air tents from way back in 2014 (and features have got even better since then!).
 Inflating a tent is a lot quicker and easier than pitching with tent poles.

 Although Outwell didn’t pioneer the inflatable tent, they have polished the design, and it also goes right along with their philosophy of making things easier with family camping – less time setting everything up, and more time camping with the family.

 This tent is a six-person tent (though we recommend it’s better suited as a five-person).
 It’s a big tent.
 It has a big bag.
 With all the bits inside, the bag is around 40KG, so you’ll need two people to pitch.